Player Of The Month

 But you wonder there must be a downside to being a TAG?
 Of course!
 There’s a downside to almost everything.
 Smart TAGs are capable of minimizing their weaknesses, but there can be a few glaring characteristics that are hard to avoid.

 Because tight-aggressive players have a unique formula for success, they can sometimes have trouble straying from it.
 For example, because they know so much about ranges and positional advantages, they can construct strict ranges for themselves which they rarely deviate from.
-While it’s difficult in and of itself to know exactly what hands a TAG is betting with, smarter players can estimate and analyze a TAGs range with good enough accuracy to exploit their tendencies over time.
+While it’s difficult in and of itself to know exactly what hands a TAG is betting with, some of the best poker players can estimate and analyze a TAGs range with good enough accuracy to exploit their tendencies over time.

 Some TAGs also can’t help but to be too aggressive, which can also be a costly mistake.